Words Starting with E-H

 The term gross refers to an overall total, excluding deductions.
 Your gross income, for example, is your total income without taxes or other items deducted from it.

-The gross amount of your Federal Direct Stafford Loan or Federal Direct PLUS Loan is the full amount you borrow, not including loan processing fees (1 to 3 percent).
+The gross amount of your Subsidized and Unsubsidized Loan or Federal Direct PLUS Loan is the full amount you borrow, not including loan processing fees (1 to 3 percent).
 Once these fees are deducted, the net amount of your loan will be disbursed into your Bursar account to cover University charges, and any excess will be available as a refund.
 Also see net.

 The loan guarantor is the agency or institution that insures up-to-permissible limits against loss to lenders in the event of a default.
 The loan guarantor often reviews and approves the loan on a lender's behalf, where such arrangements have been made between the guarantor and the lender.
 See also loan servicer.